kzu/kzu.github.io/_posts/2024-10-08-sponsorlink2.md

 ![OSS NuGet Authors](https://img.shields.io/badge/dynamic/json?url=https%3A%2F%2Fgithub.com%2Fdevlooped%2Fnuget%2Fraw%2Frefs%2Fheads%2Fmain%2Fnuget.json&query=%24.summary.authors&style=social&logo=nuget&label=OSS%20NuGet%20Authors)

-SponsorLink is not about making money from the community, it's about making money from the companies and users that benefit from our work.
+SponsorLink is not about making money from the community, but from the companies and users that benefit from our work.
 It's an exploration of a different way to monetize OSS, which might arguably fail, but perhaps it will also succeed.
 And if it does, it's open for any of those ~35k authors to jump in too.

 I'd love to get your feedback on this new approach.
 Please explore the [SponsorLink docs](https://www.devlooped.com/SponsorLink/) and let me know in the [GitHub repo](https://github.com/devlooped/SponsorLink/issues/100)

+Happy coding!